d2si/sovereign-keys/README.md

     bastion_ip=$(aws ec2 describe-instances --filters "Name=tag:Name,Values=ec2-sovereign-keys-api-bastion" --output text --query "Reservations[0].Instances[0].PublicIpAddress")
     ssh ec2-user@$bastion_ip
     ```
-    Note: It probably wont work from the Windows Bash subsystem because of the way file permission are handled.
+    Note: It probably won't work from the Windows Bash subsystem because of the way file permissions are handled.

+<p align="right">(<a href="#top">back to top</a>)</p>

 ### (Alternative 1) Adding a CloudHSM cluster

-This steps are only necessary if you plan on using CloudHSM as a backend, either for tests or for production.
+These steps are only necessary if you plan on using CloudHSM as a backend, either for tests or for production.

-The CloudHSM creation process is not entirely repeated in this document as it is very detailled by the AWS documentation.
+The CloudHSM creation process is not entirely repeated in this document as it is very detailed by the AWS documentation.
 Therefore, we mainly refer to it.
 You will need access to the `openssl` binary for some of the steps.

 1. First create a CloudHSM cluster, following the [AWS documentation](https://docs.aws.amazon.com/cloudhsm/latest/userguide/create-cluster.html).
 You can use the private subnets of the `Sovereign Keys` VPC or create an additional VPC that you will peer to the `Sovereign Keys` VPC, it's up to you.
 For the purpose of this document, we assume the cluster is in the same VPC as `Sovereign Keys` API, in the private subnets:
     ```sh
     private_subnets=$(aws ec2 describe-subnets --filters "Name=tag:Name,Values=subnet-sovereign-keys-api-private-*" --output text --query Subnets[].SubnetId | xargs)
     aws cloudhsmv2 create-cluster --hsm-type hsm1.medium --subnet-ids $private_subnets
     ```
-    You can verity if it is created or not by describing all clusters (assuming you have only one)
+    You can verify if it is created or not by describing all clusters (assuming you have only one)
     ```sh
     aws cloudhsmv2 describe-clusters
     ```